 The figure below presents the dimension of the device visually.
 It also shows the dimensions of the cutout (bottom-left) required when mounting the device on a panel.

 Figure.
-12 - 18.
-Dimensions of the device.
+12 - 21.
+Dimensions of the device and its cut-out panel.